 - Managed Fee-for-Service Model: A State and CMS enter into an agreement by which the State would be eligible to benefit from savings resulting from initiatives designed to improve quality and reduce costs for both Medicare and Medicaid.

-When a State meets the standards and conditions for the Financial Alignment Demonstration, CMS and a State will develop a Memorandum of Understanding (MOU) to establish the parameters of the initiative.
-States with a MOU are listed below:
+When CMS has approved a state proposal for a demonstration under the Financial Alignment Initiative, CMS and a State develop a Memorandum of Understanding (MOU) to establish the parameters of the demonstration prior to implementation.
+States with an MOU are listed below:

 - New York